chripell/fit-focus-helper/README.md

 **This is not an officially supported Google product**

-# fit-focus-helper
+# fit-image-helper

+`fit-image-helper` is a set of tool for image processing.

+## Focusing and Collimation

-`fit-focus-helper` is a tool which can help to achieve better focus and collimation while imaging.
-It can measure various parameters of stars in the field (sharpness, roundness, half flux radius). `fit-focus-helper` doesn't acquire images, but waits for them to appear in a directory (it periodically polls its contents, right now it doesn't use smarter methods like inotify).
+`fit-image-helper` can help to achieve better focus and collimation while doing astronomical imaging.
+It can measure various parameters of stars in the field (sharpness, roundness, half flux radius). `fit-image-helper` doesn't acquire images, but waits for them to appear in a directory (it periodically polls its contents, right now it doesn't use smarter methods like inotify).
 The tool is tested/used with the ASI1600MC and ASI178MM.
 It is also a quick fits